ahnpj/ahnpj/README.md

 ---

-### Background and Methodology
+### About This Portfolio and My Background

-Additional context on my technical background, analytical approach, and how I structure investigations and workflows is documented in:
+For additional context on my background, analytical approach, and security focus areas, see:

+**About Me / Working Notes**
 Repository: `peterahn`

-This repository serves as a brief overview of my professional background and learning methodology, separate from the technical case work and operational workflows linked above.
+This repository provides an overview of my technical background, how I approach investigations and operational analysis, and the types of security problems I focus on working through.

 ---